Phigoes/EarthQuakeNews.Frontend/README.md

 # **Earthquake News**

-**Earthquake News** is a web application that displays real-time earthquake data from various locations.
+**EarthquakeNews** is a web application that displays real-time earthquake data from various locations.
 Users can filter, search, and sort earthquake events by magnitude, location, depth, and time.

 ## **Features**
 - 📌 View earthquake data in an interactive table